MohammedRoshanT/odin-recipes/readme.md

 ### Conclusion

-This project is madde in pure HTMl
+This project is made in pure HTML